-Introduction to Cooperative Work Experience is a supervised, on-the-job learning experience for students who are new to employment and/or who are undecided about their career.
-The course helps students integrate classroom instruction with practical work experience.
-This course will assist students in acquiring desirable work habits, attitudes, and career awareness by achieving work-related learning objectives.
-May be taken for a maximum of 4 enrollments.
+This course will provide students credit for completing supervised, on-the-job learning experience, and is intended for students who are new to employment and/or who are undecided about their career.
+The course helps students integrate classroom instruction with practical work experience and will assist them in acquiring desirable work habits, attitudes, and career awareness by achieving work-related learning objectives.
+May be taken for a maximum of 2 enrollments.